Harrison Howell Dodge

-Harrison Howell Dodge (March 31, 1852 – May 20, 1937) was the third resident superintendent of George Washington's estate at Mount Vernon.
-During his 52 years overseeing the estate, he doubled the facility's acreage, improved the grounds and added many historic artifacts to the collections there.
+Harrison Howell Dodge (March 31, 1852 - May 20, 1937) was the third resident superintendent of George Washington's estate at Mount Vernon.
+During his 52 years overseeing the estate, he doubled the facility's acreage, improved the grounds, and added many historic artifacts to the collections there.

 Early and family life

 Dodge was born on March 31, 1852, in Washington, D.C.
 Being underage during the American Civil War, he assisted on his uncle's farm in Maryland during the conflict.
 Dodge graduated from Columbian College, which was later renamed George Washington University.

 Banking and clerical careers

-After graduating from college, Dodge worked in the Wall Street banking house of Jay Cooke & Company, until that firmed collapsed during the Panic of 1873.
+After graduating from college, Dodge worked in the Wall Street banking house of Jay Cooke & company, until that firm collapsed during the Panic of 1873.
 He returned to Washington, D.C., where he spent 1874 indexing the Congressional Record.
 He worked from 1874 to 1877 with commissioners of a sinking fund before accepting a position at Riggs & Co.
 (1877-1885).
-There, the longtime clerk gained a reputation for meticulous accounts, which helped him gain the position which Dodge held for the next five decades.
+There, the longtime clerk gained a reputation for meticulous accounts, that helped him gain the position which Dodge held for the next five decades.